Raguldesire/IITM_FINAL-PROJECT-DTM4A/README.md

 **Machine Learning Regression Model**:

-- **Algorithm Assessment**: In the realm of regression, our primary objective is to predict the continuous variable of weekly sales.
+- **Algorithm Assessment**: In the real-m of regression, our primary objective is to predict the continuous variable of weekly sales.
 Our journey begins by splitting the dataset into training and testing subsets.
 We systematically apply various algorithms, evaluating them based on training and testing accuracy using the R2 (R-squared) metric, which signifies the coefficient of determination.
 This process allows us to identify the most suitable base algorithm tailored to our specific data.

 - **Algorithm Selection**: After thorough evaluation, two contenders, the Extra Trees Regressor and Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.